 Step 4: Finding Contact Details of Payment Gateways (if Any.
 Applicable in case of product infringement)

-Find out which payment gateway/processors the site is using and note down the contact details found on their website.
+Find out which payment gateway/processors the site is using to sell products/services and note down the contact details found on their website.
 You can do this using the following steps:

 Note: The following steps are optional, but can prove very useful, especially incase of digital product infringement.